-BIOS 341 Cell Biology and BIOS 344 Molecular Biology & Genetics- can be considered by students with a strong biology background and AP credit in BIOS 201 and/or BIOS 202.
+BIOS 341 Cell Biology (offered Fall and Spring, 3 credit hours) and BIOS 344 Molecular Biology & Genetics (offered Fall and Spring, 3 credit hours)- can be considered by students with a strong biology background and AP credit in BIOS

+201 and/or BIOS 202.
 A conversation with the instructor prior to enrolling is strongly advised for these challenging courses.